 The wine label is called Sempre Vive Latin for “Always Alive”.
 This is a tribute to the grape even when its in wine form in the bottle as wines constantly change and are not static in aroma and flavor.
 It can also be construed as being a tribute to the land the supports these vineyards as well as the variety of plants and animals which call this property their home.
 Fruit from the vineyards was used by nearby Chateau Montelena for many years and when the Romeo’s purchased the property in 1997 they slowly phased out growing contracts and started using the grapes for their own wine.
-The oldest block in the vineyard dates to 1971 and is an unidentified Cabernet Sauvignon clone.
-This clone produces excellent fruit so they have cultured and propagated additional vines and named it after their son.
+All their red varietals are sourced from this estate property and the white varietals (Sauvignon Blanc and a Chardonnay) are purchased from various premium vineyards.

-Looking for a Petite Verdot wine?
+Looking for a 100% Petite Verdot wine?
 You will have a hard time finding this varietal from Napa as the dominant varietal in a wine, but Romeo makes a very nice version.
 Not to be missed is their Siempre Vive Cabernet Sauvignon.
 It has been nicknamed “Candy” by Romeo’s customers and even in competitions sometimes gets called out as judges believe there might be some residual sugar in this wine.
 Not so, it is bone dry but with concentrated fruit flavors and juicy tannins it can often be mistaken for “candy”!
 Romeo often has older vintages available for sale online.
-Their total production is around 3000 cases.
+Their total production is around 5000 cases.